drakeor/koiz-os/README.md

 - In-line assembly docs for GCC (Since the syntax can be awkward sometimes, at least for me): https://gcc.gnu.org/onlinedocs/gcc/Using-Assembly-Language-with-C.html#Using-Assembly-Language-with-C

 - Kernel.org Coding Style (I'm not programming the linux kernel so it's not strictly followed, but my coding style is similar.
-I do really enjoy the rationale being explained in this document though.): https://www.kernel.org/doc/Documentation/process/coding-style.rst
+I do really enjoy the rationale being explained in this document though): https://www.kernel.org/doc/Documentation/process/coding-style.rst

 - Linux Kernel (Helps to see what people much better at this than me are doing): https://github.com/torvalds/linux